dmbarbour/wikilon/docs/ABCRT.md

 # ABC Runtime Design

-As per [my performance strategy](Performance.md), I'm currently developing a C runtime: a good interpreter with a simplified representation for values to eventually enable LLVM or other JIT compilation.
+As per [my performance strategy](Performance.md), I'm currently developing a C runtime: a good interpreter with a simple, uniform representation to enable LLVM or other JIT compilation.
 I'll be using something very like the Lisp/Scheme representation, with data consisting mostly of simple pairs of words.

-It may be useful to also develop a command-line interface and computation experience at this layer.
+It could be useful to also develop a command-line interface and computation experience at this layer, for testing and benchmarking, etc., via console.
 I would like to encode dictionaries in both value stowage.
 Dictionary import/export is viable.
 Supporting a Claw syntax is feasible.

-NOTE: In retrospect, it might have been wiser to focus entirely on a Haskell+LLVM implementation, skipping the interpreter entirely.
+NOTE: In retrospect, it may have been wiser to focus entirely on a Haskell+LLVM implementation, skipping the interpreter entirely.
 It could still operate on a memory-mapped region for data representation purposes.
 Essentially, I'd be developing a process model wherby I fill a volume with simply formatted data then prepare high performance code to operate upon it.
 At this point, however, backtracking is more expensive than I'd prefer.
 The JIT remains viable.

 ## Design Goals